MatthewSingler/MatthewSingler/README.md

 ### Hi there 👋
-I'm a software engineer living in Nashville, TN.
+I'm a QA engineer living in Nashville, TN.
 I migrated to the tech world from the music industry.
-I began my career in software development at Nashville Software School in 2021 and threw myself into the tech sector head first.
+I began learning software development at Nashville Software School in 2021 and got a job as a QA eningeer right out of the program.
+Now I continue to develop my test automation capabilities on my own while searching for new employment opportunities.
 ---

 🧰 Toolbox